Welcome to Southway Primary School

 We are developing a strong track record which is testament to the good work of the staff team.
 However, we recognise that there is plenty for us still to do.
 This year our school improvement plan sees us tackling the following:

 - Improving the teaching of Phonics, Spelling & Grammar

 - Implementing the new National Curriculum in readiness for 2014.

 - Improving behaviour further through the use of SEAL (Social & Emotional Aspects of Learning) materials and WWO (Working With Others) materials to promote collaborative group work and through the development of a ‘Restorative Justice’ programme.

-This term sees the introduction of specials sports coaching in Key Stage 2 (years 3, 4, 5 & 6).
+This year sees the introduction of specials sports coaching in Key Stage 2 (years 3, 4, 5 & 6).
 From Sept this year, in addition to the specialist Dance teaching we already had in place, we now are able to provide specialist coaching in gymnastics and competitive team games for our pupils.
 This is funded through the new ‘sports premium’ – money which comes to all primary schools directly from the government to improve PE provision.
 We are very pleased to have secured specialist teachers from The Regis PE dept. to deliver high quality PE lessons.